 #3 How should we divide up the teams?

 A practical tactic in team building is the division of the large group into smaller, more personalized sub-groups.
 With smaller teams, the need to collaborate, communicate, and actively engage is amplified.
 How you choose to construct the teams can make an impact as well.
 You can have cross-functional teams and mix up your folks between regions, seniority, and departments.
 For certain outcomes, you make wish to keep functional teams together and use the activity to push them towards more efficient problem-solving, innovation, and higher levels of trust.
 If you decide to assign people to random teams the lesson is that we are all “one team” and must be able to work well with anyone on any project.
 No matter which path you go down, do so with intention.

 #4: How can we capitalize on the group energy after the event?

-After the team activity and debrief has finished, you’ll feel a tangible spike in the collective group energy.
-Instead of having a hard stop and sending folks off to their rooms to change for dinner, check emails, make personal phone calls, etc., consider hosting a happy hour or casual reception immediately afterward.
+After the team activity and group debrief has finished, you’ll feel a tangible spike in the collective group energy.
+Instead of a hard stop, with folks going off to their rooms to change for dinner, check emails, make personal phone calls, etc., consider hosting a happy hour or casual reception immediately afterward.
 When this time and space is created, the networking and socializing is organic and instantaneous.
-Conversation levels spike as stories and insights from the team activity are swapped and high fives, trash talking, and laughter abound.
+Connections are made as stories and insights from the team activity are swapped, and high fives, trash talking, and laughter will be seen and heard.

 #5 What’s next?

-After your team building event, you and or your provider should debrief with the planner or survey the group as to find out how well the activity was received and what they think could be done the same, different or better next time to improve the experience.
-A “one and done” team building activity can be fun and have value if facilitated correctly, but to fuel company culture and long term relationship development, thoughtful group activities should be scheduled quarterly or monthly.
-And, the more your provider knows and understands your group, the company and the industry the more customized and meaningful future offerings can be.
+After your team building event, gather input from the group to find out how well the activity was received and what participants think can be done to improve the experience next time.
+A “one and done” team building activity can be fun and have value if facilitated correctly but, to fuel company culture and long term relationship development, thoughtful group activities should be scheduled quarterly or monthly.
+The more your provider knows and understands about your group, company and industry, the more customized and meaningful future programs can be.